KazukiNoSuzaku/LocalSearchOptimization/README.md

 My 2017 internship was the first time I worked with adnvaced NLP concepts like Sense2Vector and Word2Vector.
 Over all it was great leanring experience.
 I have inculded my code for the small project here.
+Originally had a whole django framework + infercace for my codes.
+This is all I could scrap out from all those years ago.